ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - https://3d.nicovideo.jp/
 - https://hub.vroid.com/

-if you downloaded a .pmx file, use this to convert it to .fbx & prefab directly inside unity
+if you downloaded a .pmx file, use MMD4Mecanim to convert it to .fbx & prefab directly inside unity http://stereoarts.jp/

-MMD4Mecanim (Beta)
-http://stereoarts.jp/

-if you downloaded a .vrm file, use this to convert it to .fbx & prefab directly inside unity
+if you downloaded a .vrm file, use UniVRM to convert it to .fbx & prefab directly inside unity https://github.com/vrm-c/UniVRM

-UniVRM
-https://github.com/vrm-c/UniVRM

 Editor environment requirement